srwiley/oksvg/README.md

 ![lander](doc/lander.png)

 Thanks to [Freepik](http://www.freepik.com) from [Flaticon](https://www.flaticon.com/)
-Licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) for the example Jupiter and Lander SVG icons.
+Licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) for the example Jupiter and Lander SVG icons and additional icons in the testdata folder.